radiatecode/dachartjs/README.md

 > Namespace could be **App\Charts\Datasets** (create Charts\Datasets folder inside the app folder)

 **Check the sample code [here](examples/DATASET-EXAMPLE.md)**

+## Plugin Integration (Optional)
+Sometimes we need extra plugin to manipulate chart, so in that case we can integrate plugins in our charts

 ## Contributing
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.